checkjill/aps-python-workshop-2026/README.md

 ## Step 1 - Install Visual Studio Code (VS Code)

-First, we need to install the Visual Studio Code (VS Code) will be our integrated develoment environment (IDE) during the workshop.
+First, we need to install `Visual Studio Code (VS Code)`, which will be our integrated development environment (IDE) during the workshop.

 **Download VS Code**